reflectoring/reflectoring.github.io/_posts/2021-03-21-dont-use-spring-profile-annotation.md

 But the idea is that we have an `application-<profile>.yml` configuration file for each profile which contains ALL configuration parameters that are different from the default.

-Then, we can do the following to fix the examples from above:
+Then, we can fix the examples from above.

 Instead of using `@Profile("test")` and `@Profile("!test")` to load a `MockService` or a `RealService` instance, we add a property to our `application.yml`: